jneterer/userbase-gatsby-starter/README.md

 This [Gatsby](https://www.gatsbyjs.org/) starter project is for [Userbase](https://userbase.com/) web apps.
 It also uses [TailwindCSS](https://tailwindcss.com/) for the styling framework, the preprocessor [Sass](https://sass-lang.com/), and [Typescript](https://www.typescriptlang.org/).

+## Demo Site

+The demo site for this project can be found [here](https://userbase-gatsby-starter.jacobneterer.com).

 ## Getting Started

 Assuming that you already have gatsby installed, install the Userbase Gatsby Starter: